holuspokus/homebridge-pioneer-avr-2025/README.md

 # homebridge-pioneer-avr-2025

 A [Homebridge](https://github.com/nfarina/homebridge) plugin that integrates your Pioneer AVR as a TV accessory in HomeKit.
 This project supports Node.js versions up to 22 and is compatible with Homebridge version 2 and earlier.
 Developed in TypeScript and as a Platform, it incorporates modern Homebridge practices and methods to provide a seamless setup process with optional manual configuration.
-The plugin features automatic receiver detection, enhancing reliability and ease of use.
+With automatic receiver detection, the plugin enhances reliability and user-friendliness.

 While the plugin is not perfect, I hope it provides a dependable way to connect your receiver to HomeKit.